tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * **Risk management:** The banking sector, insurance, and stock exchanges are building more robust and efficient techniques for credit management, thanks to neural networks.

-* **Money laundering prevention:** Money laundering activity around the world is estimated to be between 2% to 5% of global GDP; financial institutions are using neural nets to serve as a new weapon in their fight against financial crime.
+* **Money laundering prevention:** International money laundering is estimated to cost between 2% to 5% of global GDP; financial institutions are using neural nets to serve as a new weapon in their fight against financial crime.

 * **Algorithmic trading:** Thanks to algorithmic trading, you can automate your trading strategies and increase your trading profits.